cissieAB/pinn-heat-equation/docs/prof_res.md

  cores are never used.
 Investigation into this issue is critical to further improve the application's performance.

+* More data processing.
+Like the accurate compute/non-compute kernel ratio, the utilization rate compared to the limit of each kernel, etc.

 ## References
 1. NCU Roofline profiling paper: https://arxiv.org/pdf/2009.05257.pdf